axel-springer-kugawana/gsl-seo-geo-consumer/http-api-standards/api-design-principles.md

 ### Robustness principle

-Every API **MUST** follow robustness principles AKA postel'law principle:
+Every API **MUST** follow robustness principles AKA Postel's law principle:

 > Be conservative in what you send, be liberal in what you accept.